Consciousness and the Brain

-Physical therapist/yoga teacher Dr. Ariele Foster demonstrates healthy shoulder alignment in downward facing dog.
+Physical therapist/yoga teacher Dr. Ariele Foster demonstrates healthy and safe shoulder alignment in downward facing dog.

 Understanding this muscle — and learning to properly engage it in common yoga poses — goes a long way to keeping the shoulder safe.
 Once again, it's Doug Keller that offers a series of intelligent sequences to bring awareness to this muscle.
 Check out serratus pushups especially.